EurekaFoundation/Python-Calculator/README.md

+# Python Calculator
-Eureka Calculator is a calculator by Eureka Foundation in python.
+this is GUI calculator in Python